4 Technologies That Are Revolutionising The Way You Work Out

 Black Box’s private VR booths are set up in gyms, where users can then access them.
-Enter the games reality by putting on a virtual reality headset and attaching to specialised weights – you can then control the game through your body movements.
+Enter the games reality by putting on a virtual reality headset and attaching it to specialised weights – you can then control the game through your body movements.

-This produces both a seamless VR experience and complete workout.
+This produces both a seamless VR experience and a complete workout.
 With this new technology, the struggle for motivation when going to the gym is no longer an issue.